Skip to content

 Signs and symptoms of burnout As it is caused by unmanaged workplace stress, burnout is preventable if early signs aren’t ignored.

 While reducing all aspects of stress or pressure from work may not be possible, recognising when someone is struggling with high levels of stress, and taking steps to reduce it, may help reduce the risk of developing burnout.
-Common signs and symptoms include (but are not limited to):
+Common signs and symptoms include (but are not limited to):, opens in a new tab

 • Being constantly late for work, or taking frequent sick days